brudnak/hosted-tenant-rancher/README.md

 - One Hosted Rancher
 - Three Tenant Ranchers

-## Running in Jenkins

 ### Prerequisites

 - **S3 Bucket**: Ensure you have an S3 bucket exclusively for this purpose.
 It's a one-time setup, reusable for future runs.
-A Jenkins cleanup job will handle the Terraform state file deletion in this bucket.
 - **Configuration File**: Prepare a `config.yml` file as per the Config File Setup section below.
-This file is necessary for Jenkins job configuration.

-### Time Estimates

-Expect the Jenkins job to take approximately 15 minutes, attributed mainly to the provisioning and deletion of RDS Aurora MySQL databases.

 ### Job Execution Guidelines

 - **S3 Bucket Limitation**: Each S3 bucket can only be associated with one hosted/tenant job at a time.
-- **Terraform State File**: Presence of a Terraform state file in the S3 bucket necessitated running a cleanup job before initiating a new one.
+- **Terraform State File**: Presence of a Terraform state file in the S3 bucket required running a cleanup job before initiating a new one.
-- **Multiple Instances**: For simultaneous hosted/tenant setups, use unique S3 bucket names for each and note them for subsequent cleanup.

-### Cleanup Process

-Use the same `config.yml` for the Hosted/Tenant Cleanup Jenkins Job.
-This job initializes the state file in the S3 bucket to facilitate the `terraform destroy` command.
+- **Creation**: Execute `TestHost` to initiate a hosted Rancher and an imported tenant Rancher setup.

 ## Config File Setup